vanvuongngo/ollama-tauri-qwik/README.md

   - also it is an option to lower your AI cost by hosting your AI on premises
   - or you need your own embedded data (images, pdf ...) which can not be shared to another company and country
   - it can also be an option if you are worried about potential Censorship

+## The story behind this template

+It was a typical Tuesday evening when Van Vuong, a skilled JavaScript developer, stumbled upon an interesting open-source project on GitHub.
+The project, called "ollama-tauri-client" caught his attention with its innovative use of AI-powered Large Language Models (LLMs) in a desktop app template.
+As he delved deeper into the codebase, Van Vuong realized that the project's creator had used Rust as the backend language and web technologies for building the frontend.

+Intrigued by the combination of technologies, Van Vuong decided to take the project under his wing and create a fork of it.
+He named his fork "ollama-tauri-qwik," aiming to showcase the possibilities of using AI-powered LLMs in a desktop app template.

+As Van Vuong worked on ollama-tauri-qwik, he encountered a common problem when working with JavaScript: its single-threaded nature made it challenging to handle streaming data out-of-the-box.
+This limitation resulted in poor UX experiences whenever he called an LLM.
+The UI would freeze until the entire response was processed, which defeated the purpose of using AI in real-time.

+Determined to overcome this hurdle, Van Vuong turned to Rust as his new backend language.
+With its multi-threaded capabilities and efficient memory management, Rust proved to be the perfect choice for ollama-tauri-qwik's Tauri backend.
+He leveraged Inter-Process Communication (IPC) between the frontend and backend to stream tokens immediately, eliminating the need for synchronous API calls.

+Van Vuong's experience with JavaScript also gave him an edge when working with Ollama, a popular LLM server used as the LLMA provider in ollama-tauri-qwik.
+He was well-versed in using Ollama and knew its strengths and weaknesses, making it easier to integrate the AI model into his project.

+As Van Vuong continued to work on ollama-tauri-qwik, he realized that the fork's potential went beyond just demonstrating the feasibility of LLMs in a desktop app template.
+The project could be used as a proof-of-concept for other developers interested in exploring AI-powered tools.
+By sharing his expertise and codebase with the community, Van Vuong aimed to inspire others to experiment with AI and push the boundaries of what was possible.

+With ollama-tauri-qwik nearing completion, Van Vuong's fork had become more than just an interesting project – it had turned into a valuable resource for anyone looking to tap into the power of LLMs.
+As he shared his work on GitHub, Van Vuong couldn't help but wonder what other exciting possibilities would arise from this intersection of AI and desktop app development.

+The ollama-tauri-qwik story didn't end there; it was just beginning, with the potential to inspire a new wave of developers to explore the frontiers of AI-powered tools.